Legal guide for company directors and CEOs in the UK

 9. What rules apply in respect of conflicts of interest?

-It is important that directors realise - especially if they have other business interests - that it is not a simple matter to shift between roles and to treat themselves as free of their duties when not “wearing their director hat”.
+It is important that directors realise - especially if they have other business interests - that it is not a simple matter to shift between roles and that their duties to the company will generally apply even when they are not specifically “wearing their director hat”.
 The Companies Act 2006 imposes duties relating to conflicts of interest: to avoid actual or potential conflicts of interest (especially in relation to the exploitation of property, information or opportunities that come to them by virtue of their role); not to accept benefits from third parties; and to declare any interest in a transaction or arrangement that the company proposes to enter into.
-A director must also declare his or her interest in an existing transaction or arrangement of the company, if not declared before it was entered into.
+A director must also declare their interest in an existing transaction or arrangement of the company, if not declared before it was entered into.
 As a rule, no breach will occur where the conflict is authorised by non-conflicted directors or by shareholders, or the relevant interest is appropriately declared, but the authorisation or the articles of association may impose restrictions that prevent the conflicted director from taking part in decision-making as regards the matter giving rise to the conflict.

 10. What other general duties does a director have?

-In addition to the duties of directors in regards to conflicts of interest, the Companies Act 2006 imposes a number of other general duties on directors: to act within their powers; to promote the success of the company; to exercise independent judgement; and to exercise reasonable care, skill and diligence.
+In addition to the duties of directors as regards conflicts of interest, the Companies Act 2006 imposes a number of other general duties on directors: to act within their powers; to promote the success of the company; to exercise independent judgement; and to exercise reasonable care, skill and diligence.
 Of these, the duty to promote the success of the company is usually seen as the most fundamental.
-It requires a director to act in the way he or she considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, and in doing so to have regard (amongst other matters) to:
+It requires a director to act in the way that the director considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, and in doing so to have regard (amongst other matters) to:

 • the likely consequences of any decision in the long term;